 Realising Just Cities

-Across the world, it is increasingly being recognised that cities face a range of complex and interrelated challenges.
-Recognising ongoing injustices in cities everywhere, the next phase of Mistra Urban Futures is guided by the framework of ‘realising just cities’.
-It is therefore important to think about what just cities should look like, what the practical steps we can take towards trying to achieve them are, and what the impact of these steps are.
+Across the world, it has increasingly been recognised that cities face a range of complex and interrelated challenges.
+Recognising ongoing injustices in cities everywhere, the second phase of Mistra Urban Futures (2016–2019) was guided by the framework of ‘Realising Just Cities’.
+Therefore, it was important to think about what just cities should look like, what the practical steps we can take towards trying to achieve them are, and what the impact of these steps are.

-Key research questions concern just cities in different urban contexts, key role-players that can enable – or inhibit – the realisation of just cities in different contexts, and how are comparative projects within Mistra Urban Futures contributing to realising just cities.
+Key research questions concerned just cities in different urban contexts, key role-players that can enable – or inhibit – the realisation of just cities in different contexts, and how comparative projects within Mistra Urban Futures were contributing to realising just cities.

-The second phase of the realising just cities research aims to fill in those gaps from the first phase through thinking across projects within and between the LIPs.
-In addition to the phase one questions, the following considerations have been identified:
+The second phase of the Realising Just Cities research aimed to fill in those gaps from the first phase through thinking across projects within and between the LIPs.
+In addition to the phase one questions, the following considerations were identified: